chartjs/chartjs-plugin-deferred/README.md

 ## License

-Chart.Deferred.js is available under the [MIT license](LICENSE.md).
+chartjs-plugin-deferred is available under the [MIT license](LICENSE.md).